Karsteski/Glautomata/README.md

 # User must have the Meson build system installed.
 # Project must be built with C++17 or later.
-# Project is self-contained and can has been tested to build on Linux + Windows
+# Project is self-contained and has been built on Linux + Windows

 ## Linux instructions